alphabill-org/alphabill/docs/transactions.md

 ]
 ```

-1. *OwnerCondition* (byte string) is the initial owner condition of
+1. *OwnerPredicate* (byte string) is the initial owner predicate of
    the new token.
 2. *TypeID* (byte string) is the *UnitID* of the type of the new
    token.